Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 Choosing the Right Network or Platform

-There is no single best platform, only the best fit for your model, margins, and the partners you want.
+There’s no single best platform, only the best fit for your model, margins, and the partners you want.
 I have launched on all of them, so the recommendation is based on your situation, not on what is easiest for me.

 Affiliate networks